 The final step in cleaning your shower is washing your shower curtain.
 You can keep your shower curtain clean by spraying it with a cleaning product once a week and giving it a wipe.

 This helps to prevent mold and mildew from building up on the shower.
-As part of your deep clean, you should remove the shower curtain and wash it by hand or in the washing machine.
+As part of your deep cleaning, you should remove the shower curtain and wash it by hand or in the washing machine.

 If you follow all of these steps, your shower will be sparkling clean and will always look fantastic.
-It will also be well maintained and will last you longer.
+It will also be well-maintained and will last you longer.